 |Organizational License, 31+ Labs||Item 11564||Member Rate: $4,800||Non-Member Rate: $4,800|

-Appendix A: Equipment in the 2018 AOAC Guidelines and if there is an acceptable alternative to measuring the mass of water as a means of verifying the accuracy of volumetric delivery devices: mechanical pipets, mechanical burets, and liquid dispensers.
+Question: In the 2018 AOAC Guidelines and if there can be an acceptable alternative to measuring the mass of water as a means of verifying the accuracy of volumetric delivery devices: mechanical pipets, mechanical burets and liquid dispensers:

 Specifically this concerns bottle top dispensers.
 “We verify our bottle top dispensers by dispensing the liquid needing measured (usually an acid) into a class A cylinder on the day of use.
 If the volume is accurate, the measurement is documented and the dispenser is then used freely until the volume is changed or until next day of use.
 The question is, can this volume check method be considered an acceptable alternative to weighing on a balance as we are not wanting to put water through our acid dispensers?